 While driving to all the various hot spots, we must have stopped along the road countless times, especially along Henderson Canyon Road, Di Diorgio Road, Borrego Springs Road, and Palm Canyon Drive.

 What did we see?
 Blonde dandelions, purple sand verbenas, golden poppies, bright yellow desert sunflowers, evening dune primrose, pink monkey flower, purple lupine, white desert chicory, and even whispering bells!
 Many times, we had the entire place to ourselves.
 It was peaceful.
-Thousands of butterflies fluttered around our head.
+Thousands of butterflies fluttered around us.
 Birds chirped.
-The warm morning breeze made the flowers dance.
-And the fresh desert air was filled with the sweet scent of the flowers.
+The warm morning breeze made the flowers dance and the desert air was filled with their sweet scent.

 Let's just say that it was worth the wait to experience these moments.

-On the drive out, we weren't surprised to see a traffic jam of cars attempting to visit the locations that were empty just a few hours before.
+On the drive back home, we weren't surprised to see a traffic jam of cars attempting to visit the locations that were empty just a few hours before.
 Park rangers were even turning some people away from the visitor center and redirecting them elsewhere.

 If you plan on seeing the short-lived superbloom, you should get out there soon (and get there early)!
 This kind of beauty is fleeting.